 Exploring Croatia during Winter 2019

+Exploring Croatia during Winter 2019.
 It’s always a mystery what you can do in a country when the main attractions would be the crystal blue and clean beaches.
-Croatia being one of the countries that have one of the most purest beaches in the world, but Summer isn’t the only season this country shines in.
+Croatia being one of the countries that have one of the most purest beaches in the world.
+Summer is also not the only season this country shines in.

 One of the common mistakes people make whilst travelling is that they always pick the busiest and most active places in a country.
 Croatia being almost always full and a bit on the pricier side as tourists explore the numerous islands and architecture; the so called “High season” where you can’t really admire the architecture due to so many people.

-As the temperature drops the smell of hot coffee, tea and hot chocolate fumes fill the cold air with a pleasant and delicious fragrance.
-The christmas markets are bustling with activity as locals gather around to celebrate Christmas and the New Years.
+As the temperature drops the smell of hot coffee, tea and hot chocolate fill the air with a pleasant fragrance.
+The christmas markets are bustling with activity as locals gather around to celebrate Christmas and New Years.
 Croatians have a couple of festivities and rituals as the end of the

 planet year approaches.